steb6/ISBFSAR/README.md

 The program is divided into two parts:
 - [source.py](source.py) runs on the host machine, it connects to the RealSense (or webcam), it provides frames to [main.py](main.py), it visualizes the results with the [VISPYVisualizer](utils/output.py)
-- [main.py](main.py) runs either in a Conda environment or in a Docker, it is responsible for all the computation part Since the hpe modules is accelerated with TensorRT engines that requires to be built on the target machine, one can choose between two alternatives:
+- [main.py](main.py) runs either in a Conda environment or in a Docker, it is responsible for all the computation part.

+Since the hpe modules is accelerated with TensorRT engines that requires to be built on the target machine, one can choose between two alternatives:
 - Create a Conda Environment as detailed below and build the engines following the scripts [in this folder](modules/hpe/setup)
 - Build the Docker image contained in the Dockerfile and use the provided engines